brookshelley/brookshelley.github.com/movies.md

 9. **Lost Boys**

-    I hadn't seen this movie for a long time, but recently [Imogen](https://imogenwatchesclassicfilms.wordpress.com) watched and talked about it, so my roommate and I sat down for a revist.
+    I hadn't seen this movie for a long time, but recently [Imogen](https://imogenwatchesclassicfilms.wordpress.com) watched and talked about it, so my roommate and I sat down for a revisit.
 It held up.
 There's something fantastic about watching these very gay vampire boys run around and be punk teens.
 Listen to Imogen's podcast if you can, bc she says everything I'd wanna cover.
 Oh, and watch this movie.